• Travel

 As I mentioned previously, the best thing about Chase Ultimate Rewards points, is that they are so easy to use.
 You can even combine the Ultimate Rewards points you earn with other cards you may have to get the most value from them.

-With the Sapphire Reserve cared you can easily redeem them through the Chase travel portal.
+With the card_name you can easily redeem them through the Chase travel portal.
 Through the portal, they are worth 1.5 cents per point when used towards travel.
 You can also unlock more value by transferring your points to one of their 12 airline and hotel partners.
 It can take a little time to research the programs and find availability.
 However, in doing so you can find sweet spots in these programs that will give you some incredible redemption options.

 Transfer Partners